anebz/cloud/Accreditations/aws_solutions_associate.md

 A bastion host is a special purpose computer on a network specifically designed and configured to withstand attacks, it's equivalent to an EC2 instance.
 It should be in a public subnet with either a public or Elastic IP address with sufficient RDP or SSH access defined in the security group.
 Users log on to the bastion host via SSH or RDP and then use that session to manage other hosts in the private subnets.

-The best way to implement a bastion is to create a small EC2 instance which only has a security group only allowing access on port 22 from a particular IP address for maximum security.
+The best way to implement a bastion is to create a small EC2 instance in a public subnet which only has a security group only allowing access on port 22 from a particular IP address for maximum security.
 This blocks any SSH brute force attacks on the host.
 Use a private key (.pem) file to connect to the host.
 Recommended to create a small instance, since this only acts as a jump server to connect to other instances.

 > Elastic IP address

 Static IPv4 (can only connecto to NLB) address masks the failure of an instance by rapidly remapping the address to another instance.
 You can also specify the elastic IP in a DNS record of your domain, so that your domain points to your instance.

-Can be used to use the trusted IPs as Elastic IP addresses (EIP) to the NLB.
+Can be used to use the trusted IPs as Elastic IP addresses (EIP) to the network load balancer.
+EIPs can't be associated to application load balancers.

 ## 4. Security